 Lace fence on the facades of apartment buildings, designed by SeARCH architects. the facades consist of 150 panels that are seamlessly put together to cover a total area of 3000m2. they are located in the hague, and made from betafence white PVC coated wire.

-This doily mural against red brick uses symmetry to feel integral to the older building.
+This doily mural against red brick uses symmetry to feel integral to the

 Wall by NeSpoon PL.